microsoft/Kusto-Query-Language/doc/re2.md

 ---
 title: Regular expressions - Azure Data Explorer
-description: This article describes Regular expressions in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 04/29/2021
+description: This article lists the KQL functions that use a regular expression to perform matching, selection, and extraction. ms.reviewer: alexans ms.topic: reference ms.date: 04/11/2023
 ---
 # RE2 syntax